iankloo/Portfolio/final-project-part-two.md

 ## Interview script

-My interview questions will focus on first making sure that the main points I want to convey are actually coming across.
-My Shorthand page is sort of a "minimum viable product" at this stage, meaning I have additional information that I could include if it would be helpful.
-My goal for this first pass at Shorthand was to make sure that I was telling the core story and explaining those core points in their full context.
+My interview questions will focus on first making sure that the main points I want to convey are coming across.
+My Shorthand page is a "minimum viable product" at this stage, meaning I have additional information that I could include if it would be helpful.
+My goal for this first pass at Shorthand was to make sure I was telling the core story and explaining those core points in their full context.
 I am hoping the users "get it" so that I can move on and add more information.
-If they are unable to answer these questions effectively, I need to refine things before moving on.
+If they cannot answer these questions effectively, I will refine things before moving on.

 Next, I will shift to some more open-ended questions that will identify any areas of confusion or places where people could benefit from added information or context.
-This will help direct which specific pieces of new information I add to the project.
+This will help direct which pieces of new information I add to the project.

 | Goal | Questions to Ask |
 |------|------------------|